moucheng2017/moucheng2017.github.io/CUSTOMIZE.md

 .
 ├── 📂 assets/: contains the assets that are displayed in the website │   └── 📂 json/
-    │   └── 📄 resume.json: CV in JSON format (https://jsonresume.org/)
+    │   └── 📄 (No resume.json required; CV is defined in _data/cv.yml)
 ├── 📂 _bibliography/
 │   └── 📄 papers.bib: bibliography in BibTeX format
 ├── 📄 _config.yml: the configuration file of the template
 ├── 📂 _data/: contains some of the data used in the template │   ├── 📄 cv.yml: CV in YAML format, used when assets/json/resume.json is not found
 │   └── 📄 repositories.yml: users and repositories info in YAML format
 ├── 📂 _includes/: contains code parts that are included in the main HTML file │   └── 📄 news.liquid: defines the news section layout in the about page